PrajaktaSathe/Javascript-projects/README.md

 4. **To Do App** - This project is a basic to-do list app.
 We can add items, delete items, and cross items as we usually do in a to-do list.
 Reference for this app - https://www.w3schools.com/howto/howto_js_todolist.asp

+5. **Color Change** - This project was done on my own without referring to any website!!

 **Do star the repo if you find it useful!!**